What Kills Long-Distance Relationships: These 12 Things

 How to deal

-• Establish healthy boundaries: Set specific times for virtual interaction to avoid excessive dependence.
-Allow each other space for individual activities and socializing
+• Establish healthy boundaries: Set specific times for virtual interaction

 • Socialize beyond the relationship: Maintain connections with friends and family outside the romantic relationship.
-Participate in activities that don’t involve the partner to foster a broader social network
+Participate in activities that don’t involve the partner, to foster a broader social network

-2. Unresolved fights destroy a long-distance relationship
+2. Unresolved fights

 Related Reading: 18 Long-Distance Relationship Problems You Should Know